 If a friend has a camcorder as well, and you're at the same event, pool your resources.
 The most fun I've had putting something together at home was when I had anything up to three camera angles of the same event.
 There are some movie directors who don't work with that much material!

-Some other things I've learned in my years of making videos?
+Some other things I've learned in my years of making videos include:

 - Forget the fancy transitions.
 Fades and cuts are all you need.

-- Keep your fingers off the zoom control.
-Use it before you start recording to get your composition right, then leave it alone!
+- Keep your fingers off the zoom control while you're shooting.
+Use the zoom before you start recording to get your framing right, then leave it alone!

-- I'd recommend keeping quiet when you're recording.
-If you want a voiceover, dub it on later, don't do it at the time.
+- Keep quiet when you're recording.
+Concentrate on getting the sound right from the people in front of the camera.
+If you want a voiceover, dub it on later.
+Don't do it at the time.

-- If your camcorder has a wind cut facility, use it.
+- If your camcorder has a wind cut facility, switch it on.

 - Credits and captions can make an incredible difference to your videos, but use them sparingly, and choose a font that you'll still be able to read when the end result is played back on the TV.

-- A tripod is an immensely useful thing, particularly when it's been set up level.
+- A tripod is an immensely useful thing, particularly when it's been set up so that the horizon is level.

-- Make sure your batteries are charged before that important even starts...
+- Make sure your batteries are charged before that important event starts...

-- ...and if you can't decide whether or not to take the camera, always take it with you.
+- ...and if you can't decide whether or not to take the camera, you should always take it with you.

 More than anything else, though - have fun.
 Don't make everyone else's life a misery getting your production just right.
 You're there to record the day, not control it!

-OK, the stuff I've got isn't going to set the world on fire at the professional level, but there again, I'm not doing this as a profession.
+OK, the stuff I've got isn't going to set the world on fire at the professional level, but there again, I'm not doing this professionally.
 On the other hand, from a hobbyist point of view, I'm not doing too badly.